IoTDevLabs/iot-educ/rpi/README.txt

 and write to Pi Land
    To run, type in:  python grove-dht11-dht22-piland.py

+grove-lcd.py - print example messages on a Grove LCD display To run, type in:  python grove-lcd.py

+grove-lcd-piland.py - continuously read a Pi Land data slot and print on LCD display To run, type in:  python grove-lcd-piland.py

+grove_rgb_lcd.py - Grove LCD display driver routine (from GrovePi library); this file is part of the GrovePi software located under GrovePi/Software/Python/grove_rgb_lcd;
+   this file needs to be in your same program directory in order to run programs that write to the Grove LCD display

 NOTE: To run the files that begin with "grove-" you have to first set up your
       GrovePi or GrovePi+ environment as described below.